Story On Purpose

 The program has three main parts:

-Storytelling Skills Workshop and Coaching, to teach the power of storytelling, and support people to craft and practise a personal story
+Storytelling Skills Workshop and Coaching, to teach the art, craft and power of storytelling, and support people to find, craft and practise their own stories.

-Story Showcase- organisational community events for people to share stories, particularly those who have participated in the workshop.
+Story Showcase- organisational community events for people to share stories, particularly those who have participated in the workshop and are developing their skills.

 I have put together my twenty-five plus years experience in law, community engagement, facilitation, coaching, speaking and of course storytelling …into the Story On Purpose organisational program.